devbootstrap/SOLID-Principles-Examples-using-Typescript/README.md

 # SOLID Principles Examples using Typescript

-This tutorial was insprired from the [Encapsulation SOLID](https://app.pluralsight.com/library/courses/encapsulation-solid/table-of-contents) course on Pluralsigt.
+This tutorial was insprired from the [Encapsulation SOLID](https://app.pluralsight.com/library/courses/encapsulation-solid/table-of-contents) course on Pluralsight.

 ## What is SOLID